 Search, compare and book from our hand selected character yachts in the Maldives

-Tech divers and underwater photographers
+Liveaboards for tech divers and photographers

 If you are a technical diver, then a dedicated tech liveaboard dive trip is ideal.
 The crew will be trained to handle tech diving equipment and you can enjoy a diving schedule built around the needs of your fellow tech divers, rather than joining mixed groups.
 Be sure to contact your boat of choice in advance so that they are aware of your requirements for gas blends or rebreather scrubbers.